periodo/periodo-places/README.md

 ### Continents gazetteer

+This gazetteer was created by:

+1. taking continent geometries from the [Natural Earth 1:110m physical vectors for label areas](https://www.naturalearthdata.com/downloads/110m-physical-vectors/110m-physical-labels/), merging the geometries for Asia and the Malay Archipelago to get a broader geometry for Asia, and merging the geometries for the scale rank 0 areas in the Oceania region to get a geometry for Oceania,

-This gazetteer was created by querying Wikidata for instances of [Q5107 continent](https://www.wikidata.org/wiki/Q5107), then excluding [Q3960 Australia](https://www.wikidata.org/wiki/Q3960) in favor of [Q538 Oceania](https://www.wikidata.org/wiki/Q538).
+1. querying Wikidata for instances of [Q5107 continent](https://www.wikidata.org/wiki/Q5107), excluding [Q3960 Australia](https://www.wikidata.org/wiki/Q3960) in favor of [Q538 Oceania](https://www.wikidata.org/wiki/Q538).
 This gazetteer is also where we put [Q2 Earth](https://www.wikidata.org/wiki/Q2), for lack of a better place.
-This gazetteer currently does not have any geometries.
+(Earth does not have a geometry.)

 ### Countries gazetteer